 But that is not all it does.
 The thing about the blockchain is that once it changes, it can be hard to undo those changes without another record to contradict it.
 Gemini supplies those records.
-Because they keep track of your crypto themselves, they can make disputing issues in the blockchain much easier.
+Because they keep track of your crypto, they can make disputing issues in the blockchain much easier.

 All of that accounts for how good Gemini is as a wallet.
-But it also serves as a cryptocurrency debit card, as well as a trade platform that is pretty intuitive.
-Its focus is on cryptocurrencies, trading over 70 different coins, as well as having its own translator currency to make sure you can trade all of them.
+But it also serves as a cryptocurrency debit card, as well as a trading platform that is pretty intuitive.
+Its focus is on cryptocurrencies, trading over 70 different coins, as well as having its translator currency to make sure you can trade all of them.